 Electricians starting in 1903 had the choice to use either knob and tube wiring, or BX wiring (armored cable).
 The interesting fact is that electricians continued to use knob and tube wiring instead of BX cable because it was a cheaper, material wise.
 The BX wiring was without a doubt easier to install, but at the time electrical labor was cheap and electricians opted for the cheaper K+T wiring.

 I have a lot of respect for electricians who installed knob and tube wiring.
 Comparing it to what we use today, the electricians then had to really plan out their wiring runs, drill holes by hand, put screws in by hand, etc. I can’t imagine being an electrician back then!

 60% of KES customers are having their knob and tube replaced due to having insulation installed.
 30% due to an insurance issue and the remainder because they want an up to date safe and grounded electrical system.

-The Majority of Homes Have Knob and Tube Wiring in the Same Locations
+Knob and Tube Wiring is generally found in the same locations

 Homes that still have active knob and tube wiring seem to follow similar formats.

 - Any three-way switches going up or down stairways and corresponding lights tied into these switches.